 - To provide dentists and maxillofacial surgeons with suitable diagnostic and treatment tools to resolve complex cases of pre-prosthetic reconstructive surgery

-- Learn to diagnose complex cases.
+- Learn how to diagnose complex cases.

-- Mastering the elements of radiological diagnosis.
+- Master the elements of radiological diagnosis.

 - Anterior nasal spine.

-- Anterior and lateral sinus wall.
+- Anterior and lateral wall of the sinus.